 - Standard fan

-Here’s how to make an RV swamp cooler:
+Here’s how to make a basic RV swamp cooler:

 - Punch three to four holes in the side of the cooler the size of your plastic cups.
 Cut out the bottom of your plastic cups and insert them into the holes to act as vents.